-Students will study the uses and applications of horticultural chemicals, including insecticides, herbicides, fungicides, and other products.
-Emphasis will be placed on safety and proper selection of chemicals.
-Students taking this course will also take the Ohio Department of Agriculture Pesticide Applicator License exams as part of the course.
+Students study the uses and applications of horticultural chemicals, including insecticides, herbicides, fungicides, and other products.
+Emphasis is placed on safety and proper selection of chemicals.
+Students take the Ohio Department of Agriculture Pesticide Applicator License exams as part of the course.
+Prerequisites: None.